tuanpmt/esp_mqtt/README.md

 void MQTT_server_onAuth(MqttAuthCallback authCb);
 ```

 If an *MqttAuthCallback* function is provided, it is called on each connect request.
 Based on username and password the function has to return *true* for authenticated or *false* for rejected.
-No provided username/password are empty strings.
+If a request provides no username and or password the strings are empty.
 If no *MqttAuthCallback* function is set, each request will be admitted.